Demysdcl/touristSpotApi/README.md

 * 	[JUnit 5](https://junit.org/junit5/) - Open-Source software friendly testing framework for Java
 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.wipro.productApi.ProductApiApplication` class from your IDE.
+One way is to execute the `main` method in the `com.restapi.touristspot.ProductApiApplication` class from your IDE.

+- Install or get a mongodb image from docker
 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
 - Open Command Prompt and Change directory (cd) to folder containing pom.xml